metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 Required:

-- `name` (String) Specifies the name of the service reference declaration.
-The service reference may originate from an external service that is not part of KubeBlocks, or from services provided by other KubeBlocks Cluster objects.
-The specific type of service reference is determined by the binding declaration when a Cluster is created.
+- `name` (String) Specifies the name of the ServiceRefDeclaration.
-- `service_ref_declaration_specs` (Attributes List) Represents a collection of service descriptions for a service reference declaration.
-Each ServiceRefDeclarationSpec defines a service Kind and Version.
-When multiple ServiceRefDeclarationSpecs are defined, it implies that the ServiceRefDeclaration can be any one of the specified ServiceRefDeclarationSpecs.
-For instance, when the ServiceRefDeclaration is declared to require an OLTP database, which can be either MySQL or PostgreSQL, a ServiceRefDeclarationSpec for MySQL and another for PostgreSQL can be defined.
-When referencing the service within the cluster, as long as the serviceKind and serviceVersion match either MySQL or PostgreSQL, it can be used. (see [below for nested schema](#nestedatt--spec--component_defs--service_ref_declarations--service_ref_declaration_specs))
+- `service_ref_declaration_specs` (Attributes List) Defines a list of constraints and requirements for services that can be bound to this ServiceRefDeclaration upon Cluster creation.
+Each ServiceRefDeclarationSpec defines a ServiceKind and ServiceVersion, outlining the acceptable service types and versions that are compatible.
+This flexibility allows a ServiceRefDeclaration to be fulfilled by any one of the provided specs.
+For example, if it requires an OLTP database, specs for both MySQL and PostgreSQL are listed, either MySQL or PostgreSQL services can be used when binding. (see [below for nested schema](#nestedatt--spec--component_defs--service_ref_declarations--service_ref_declaration_specs))

 <a id="nestedatt--spec--component_defs--service_ref_declarations--service_ref_declaration_specs"></a>
 ### Nested Schema for `spec.component_defs.service_ref_declarations.service_ref_declaration_specs`